SouthGreenPlatform/trainings/_pages/cocogeno_ictp4/S2_gigwa_flapjack_S3_taxonium.md

 ## Demo on the full private dataset

-* How the raw VCF looks like
+* How the raw VCF looks like on high performance computing data center (to big for a personnal computer) 49G FF68_CN_170ea.vcf.gz
-49G FF68_CN_170ea.vcf.gz

 {% highlight bash %}
+$ less FF68_CN_170ea.vcf.gz
 ##fileformat=VCFv4.2
 ##ALT=<ID=NON_REF,Description="Represents any possible alternative allele not already represented at this location by REF and ALT">
 ##FILTER=<ID=LowQual,Description="Low quality">